Compile it with:

 See more at http://morettoni.net

-If you want to use a cdb file with the -X option, create a
+If you want to use a cdb file with the -X option, create a rule file like that:

 # allow mails from local network